hackclub/outernet/README.md

 **🛠️ The Hardware Shack ([#outernet-hardware-shack](https://hackclub.slack.com/archives/C057WS8DGJH))**: we've been collecting pieces of old tech, retro gadgets, and all sorts of makerware (sensors, microcontrollers, LEDs etc.).
 You'll be able to come along to the Hardware Shack to find pieces of hardware you can hack on and create projects with.

+**📻 The Orpheus Show ([#outernet-podcast](https://hackclub.slack.com/archives/C058PP60PFU))**: we're going to bring The Orpheus Show, the community-run Hack Club podcast, live in-person at the outernet!

 You're welcome to get involved with one of them on Slack or start your own guild with friends!

 ## How can I start a guild?